 According to Asher and James (1982), “Methods are the combination of techniques that are used and plasticized by the teachers in the classrooms to teach their students and approaches are the philosophies of teachers about language teaching that can be applied in the classrooms by using different techniques of language teaching.”

-Here I will list out the Primary Methodologies for Teaching English.
+Here I will list out the Primary English language teaching methods.
 Some of Them are Time Tested Practices, and Some are New.

 This method of teaching English is a classic one used since the 16th century.
 This approach was improvised for teaching the Latin language, which was not commonly learned and spoken by people.
 The method of teaching English focused on translating the texts in Latin to the native language and then gaining it, in line with the grammatical rules and vocabulary of Latin.
 The rote learning method is the most used method to learn vocabulary.